 As you already know, Windows is a very user-friendly and powerful operating system which has gained immense popularity.
 In fact, Windows shares more than 80% of the operating system market.
 Regardless of the popularity and user-friendliness, Windows too experience some issues time-to-time.
 Bad pool caller 0x00000c2 error is one of those issues you may experience with this operating system.
 When this error message appears with a blue screen, it is incredibly frustrating for users.
 But you shouldn’t worry about it at all because we explain the top solutions to it.

 Part 01: Introduction to bad pool caller error

 Bad pool caller error appears in a Windows system because of invalid registry entries and incorrect system settings.
-This error is identical to bug check error code.
+This error is identical to the bug check error code.
 When the operating system demands system resources that aren’t actually present, such error can appear.

 As a matter of fact, there is no shortage of symptoms associated with this bad pool caller.
 For instance, your computer will start to be pretty sluggish and be frozen occasionally.
 In addition to that, the computer will shut down suddenly without notifying you.
 Well, the purpose of this article is to explain all the possible solutions to this issue.

 Part 02: What causes bad pool caller error?